-You can often watch the artisans swiftly at work hand-stitching cushion covers or bedspreads.
-Their needles and threads tackle themes from the Islamic and Pharaonic to Egyptian folklore and fish, birds and texts from the Quran.
+The artisans sit inside the shops and swiftly hand-stitch cushion covers and elaborate bedspreads.
+Their needles tackle themes from the Islamic and Pharaonic to Egyptian folklore, nature and texts from the Quran.

-It was originally built on a raised platform with a base for street level shops that contributed to the mosque’s revenue.
-However, the base is mostly sunk now because of rising street levels over the centuries.
-The old spaces for the shops can still be seen half-buried along the mosque’s walls.
+It’s built on a raised platform with a base for street level shops that once contributed to the mosque’s revenue.
+However, the base sunk over the centuries because of rising street levels.
+You can still see the vacant shops half-buried along the mosque’s walls.

-It’s breezy inside the courtyard surrounded by rows of keel-shaped arches.
-There’s calligraphy in stucco around the arches, wooden tie-beams and gorgeous stained-glass windows.
+The courtyard is breezy and features rows of keel-shaped arches.
+Don’t miss the calligraphy in stucco around the arches, the wooden tie-beams and gorgeous stained-glass windows.

-Established in 1340, this mosque is another treasure from Islamic Cairo’s Mamluk past with a hypostyle plan and a richly decorated facade.
+Established in 1340, this mosque is another Mamluk treasure with a hypostyle plan and a richly decorated facade.

 It was lavish for its time thanks to the wealth of its patron al-Maridani and his father-in-law Sultan Muhammad.

 The mosque boasts the first fully octagonal minaret topped with a bulb and a large dome.
-Interestingly, eight of the columns that support its dome have ancient Egyptian tops brought from Upper Egypt.
+Interestingly, eight columns around the dome have ancient Egyptian tops brought from Upper Egypt.

 Aqsunqur is one of several blue mosques in the world.
 The Mamluks built it in 1347 with a leafy courtyard and walls of intricate blue tiles.

-It’s also a funerary complex for its founder and his children.
+It’s a funerary complex for its founder and his children.

-The Ottomans added the mosque’s famous blue tiles centuries later.
-They restored the mosque and decorated it with blue and green Iznik tiles from Constantinople painted in floral motifs.
+Centuries later, the Ottomans added the mosque’s famous blue tiles.
+They restored the mosque and decorated it with blue and green Iznik tiles from Constantinople.

 This 190-room mansion dates back to the 15th century.
 It was abandoned in the 1960s and stood unused for years.
 But now it’s been lovingly restored and open to the public.